Section31/Terms-of-Service/README.md

 The digital assets available on our platform are not securities and users should not expect profits from the ledger entry translation of any digital asset.
 Ledger entry translation should be performed with the intent to make use of the underlying utility of the digital asset.

 ## PRIVACY STATEMENT
-Due to the transparent nature of the blockchain, transactions to and from our website and services are public and easily correlated.
+Due to the transparent nature of the blockchain, transactions in or out of any blockchain system, including our own are public and easily correlated.
 Law enforcement has full access to the blockchain information that goes in or out of our system.
-Therefore, utilizing our website or services to conduct illegal activity is pointless.
+Therefore, utilizing our website or services to conduct illegal activity is not recommended.

 By accepting our Terms, you expressly allow us to export data outside of the jurisdiction in which you reside or are located when you access our website or services or by consenting via an "opt-in" mechanism.
-You also expressly allow us to store the sending address of the input assets, the destination address, the refund address, your IP address, and the input and output amounts for each translation.
+You also expressly allow us to store the sending address of the input assets, the destination address, your IP address, and the input and output amounts for each translation.

 If you are accessing our website or services through an affiliate or third party website or service, you expressly allow us to store the website or service name and your username or user identifier that you identify yourself with on that platform as well.